InnovativeDigitalMarketingSolutions/BMAD/docs/guides/LESSONS_LEARNED_GUIDE.md

 **Best Practice**: Always implement real functionality rather than removing features to make tests pass.

+#### 4. Code Preservation & Analysis First Approach
+**Issue**: The temptation to remove `log_metric` calls from agents when the method didn't exist.

+**Root Cause**: Following the wrong principle of "remove problematic code" instead of "analyze and implement missing functionality".

+**Solution**:
+- Analyzed that multiple agents needed the `log_metric` functionality
+- Identified it as a core infrastructure requirement
+- Added the missing methods to PerformanceMonitor
+- Enhanced the entire codebase instead of degrading it

+**Best Practice**: NEVER remove code without first analyzing if it's needed.
+When functionality is missing, implement it rather than removing the calls to it.

 ### Best Practices Established

 #### 1. Core Infrastructure Enhancement